giobbu/CUSUM/README.md

 ## 4. Example

-The CUSUM detector (or Page-Hinkley test) monitors the cumulative sum of deviations between observed data points and a reference value.
+The CUSUM detector monitors the cumulative sum of deviations between observed data points and a reference value.
 When the cumulative sum exceeds a predefined threshold, it signals the presence of a change point.

 #### Generate Data
 ```python